 Other Things to See in the Area

-The modern city of Malia is a cosmopolitan resort known for its upbeat tempo and nightlife; definitely worth a look if you’re in the area.
+The modern city of Malia is a cosmopolitan resort known for its upbeat tempo and nightlife; worth a look if you’re in the area.

 Just south of the town is the Cave of Maria – another historical landmark all cave lovers must visit.
 Then you have sites such as the Azilakon Forest, the windmill ruins of Milotopi, and the famous sandy beach of Malia.